otrv4/otrv4/otrv4.md

 ### Shared session state: Phi

-// TODO: check the XMPP example, probably not the right one

 The shared session state (Φ) is any session-specic protocol state available to both parties in the underlying protocol.
-For XMPP, for example, it will be the jabber id.
+For XMPP, for example, it will be the node "@" domain part of the jabber id, e.g. alice@jabber.net.

 ### OTR Error Messages